shalatan/shalatan.github.io/android.md

 - `Inner working of ViewModel`
 - `Inner working of Extension Functions`
 - `Serializable vs Parcelable`: Both are mechanism to pass data between different components but they function differently in terms of performance and implementation.
     - `Serializable`: Serializable is standard Java interface used to convert an object into a byte stream, which can be passed between activities.
+It works through Java reflection, meaning the system dynamically inspects the class and its fields at runtime to serialize the object.
+Hence, it is slower process than Parcelable as refection is a slow process.
+It also generates alot of temporary objects during serialization, increasing the memory overload.
+    - `Parcelable`: It is a Android-specific  interface designed specially for high-performance inter-process communication within Android Components.
+It's faster because it's optimized for Android and doesn't rely on reflection and also minimizes gc by avoiding creating many temporary objects.
+Preferred when peformance is important.

 ## <a name='references'></a>References
 - [ViewModel](https://medium.com/androiddevelopers/viewmodels-a-simple-example-ed5ac416317e)